rich-at-thinkful/slides-engine/slides/fe-06.3-react-state/09-passing-functions-state/content.md

 # Passing a Function for State Updates

-* Instead, Pass a Function
+* Instead, pass a callback function
 ```
   <button
     onClick={() => {